DynamoDS/RefineryPrimer/03-hello-project-refinery/03-05_refinery-toolkit/03-05-01_installing-the-refinery-toolkit-from-the-dynamo-package-manager.md

-# Generative Design Toolkit Installation
+# Refinery Toolkit Installation

-A link would be provided when the Generative Design Toolkit is released.
+A link would be provided when the Refinery Toolkit is released.